OpenWebTorrent/openwebtorrent-tracker/README.md

 ## Usage

-First build the project:
+First, build the project:

 ```sh
 make build
 ```

-Then you can run it;
+Then, you can run it;

 ```sh
 ./build/openwebtorrent-tracker \